 Step 3 – Create the following shell script

-If you choose to use an already encrypted drive, it asks you for the passphrase which is used to add the Zymkey generated key to the LUKS header of the drive (you can have several keys associated with a LUKS encrypted drive).
+If you choose to use an already encrypted drive, it goes on to ask you for the passphrase which is used to add the Zymkey generated key to the LUKS header of the drive (you can have several keys associated with a LUKS encrypted drive).
 Doing things this way means you will always have the ability to unlock the drive, both with your original passphrase, and the new Zymkey key (providing some resilience in the face of Zymkey hardware failure).

 #!/bin/bash